HUxiaoAlinNG/web3-app/README.md

 # Project

-Using Web 3.0 methodologies, Solidity and Metamask you'll learn how to build a your first real Web 3.0 Application - from start to finish.
+Using Web 3.0 methodologies, React, Typescript, Solidity and Metamask you'll learn how to build a your first real Web 3.0 Application - from start to finish.

 # How to start
 ## Start Contract